MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_StopwatchDuration:long** - Total time for Activity

 - **Data_TypeOfSaveDialog:long** - Predefined set of values of Dialog (RUN_SAVEAS_DLG,RUN_SAVEMEDIA_DLG, RUN_SAVEAS_VIDEO_DLG etc.)

+- **Data_WaitForSaveOrMergeTimeout:long** - SaveAs timeouted when waiting for a background save or merge.

+- **Data_WaitForSaveOrMergeSuccess:bool** - SaveAs succeeded waiting for a background save or merge.

 - **DstDoc** - New location of document